N0namenull/ansible-test-work/README.md

 ## Installation

-Firstly you should update packages and then install ansible
+Firstly you should update packages and install ansible

 ```bash